 Do we need to limit our intake of coconut oil?

-How does coconut oil work for weight loss?
+How does coconut oil work for supporting a healthy weight?

 First, it’s high in medium-chain fatty acids (MCFAs).
 A study published in the American Journal of Clinical Nutrition found patients lost weight when they included MCFA’s in their diet.
 In fact, when you compare a diet including olive oil or MCFA’s, it was found patients lost more weight using MCFA’s.

 Second, it’s high in lauric acid.
-Lauric acid is an MCFA so it will help you lose weight (per the study above!
+Lauric acid is an MCFA so it may help you lose weight (per the study above!)

 Third, it may reduce your food cravings.
 When you add coconut oil into your diet, you’ll feel more full and eat fewer calories over all.
 I know that when I simply down a tablespoon of coconut oil, I really do not feel like eating much afterwards.
 Fills you up almost instantly.

 I highly recommend that anyone looking to lose weight read Eat Fat Lose Fat by Mary Enig and Sally Fallon.
 I have the book just as a resource and it is tremendous.
 Mind blowing stuff really.
 It’s a short read and if you are going to change your nutritional lifestyle, the weight loss plans seem real easy to follow and are designed to fit into “real life.”
 I would not classify this as a diet at all.
 It is a lifestyle change that pretty much anyone should be able to stick with if motivated and truly interested in better health.
 This book will also address lowering cholesterol.

 You can also check out my post on coconut oil and healthy weight here.

 There are sooooooooo many ways that you can get your daily quota of coconut oil.
 Here are a few of my favorites: